Series 2 — Episode 14

 At the convent, King convinces Isobel to break her vow of silence and she tells him that most of the sisters and the Mother Superior went to Rome six months ago, the new Mother Superior joined them three days later.
 At first she kept apart, and seemed to not know the routine of convent life.
 She also reveals that the Mother Superior asked her to leave Margot’s side.
 The Mother Superior enters and orders Isobel out, then apprehends King at gunpoint.

-Steed and Freedman pilot the 'Montreal flight' and at 2210 Steed says it's time to turn back, telling Freedman the incoming flight had been diverted south ten minutes ago.
-They take over the scheduled flight's path and lock in on the homing beacon; Freedman realises they're on the wrong vector and Steed points out there's a false beacon in the headland.
-'Shamrock Ground Control' contacts them and Freedman says they're probably using a low powered transmitter so Shamrock don't hear the transmissions.
-They accept the talkdown and Gerry is the post office gives them the orders.
-Dr King meanwhile is in the belfry with Bob Slade, guarded by the Mother Superior and the man dressed as a nun.
-Slade tells him it's just the two of them, plus the man at the post office and the ringleader.
-Deidre enters the cabin, wanting to know why they're landing and Steed says she has forty seconds to tell them anything she knows.
-Vincent rushes in and, realising he's on the flight fated to crash, shouts into Freedman's microphone for them to stop the talkdown.
+Steed and Freedman pilot the ‘Montreal flight’ and at 2210 Steed says it’s time to turn back, telling Freedman the incoming flight had been diverted south ten minutes ago.
+They take over the scheduled flight’s path and lock in on the homing beacon; Freedman realises they’re on the wrong vector and Steed points out there’s a false beacon in the headland.

-Steed wrestles him to the ground and he confesses he’s the ringleader, Joyce is innocent, and the money is in his baggage.
-Steed thought Deidre would crack first and she reveals she’d been forced to act because Bob was being held captive; Margot had supplied the information for the previous flights, but thought it was for the insurance assessors.
-She thinks Bob must now be dead, as they said they’d kill him if anything went wrong.
+Steed wrestles Vincent to the ground and he confesses he’s the ringleader.
+Joyce is innocent and the money is in his baggage.
+Steed thought Deidre would crack first and she reveals she’d been forced to act because Bob was being held captive; Margot had supplied the information for the previous flights, but had thought it was for the insurance assessors.
+Deidre thinks Bob must now be dead, as they said they’d kill him if anything went wrong.